 Types of conveyor systems

-As we touched on briefly earlier there are a wide range of conveyor systems that can be used and which conveyor you use or purchase depends on what you need the conveyor system to do.
+As we touched on briefly earlier there is a wide range of conveyor systems that can be used and which conveyor you use or purchase depends on what you need the conveyor system to do.
 For example, it wouldn’t make much sense to use a roller conveyor to speed up people’s walk between two different terminals at an airport, that’s where it would be best to use a belt conveyor.

 There’s a list below outlining the different types of conveyor systems that are available today.